 Now we’re talking!
 You really need to know what you’re doing when investing this kind of money.
 What could you get?

-- A premises lease for corporate hospitality
+- A premises lease

 - A new, large van conversion for events